benmatthewsed/sdch-2023-docs/README.md

 # Participant information for Scottish Crime Data Hackathon 2023

-## Before the Hackathon: Data Access
+## Before the Hackathon: Registration

 1. Register for an account with the [UK Data Service](https://ukdataservice.ac.uk/)
 2. Confirm the email address you used for registration via [this Form](https://forms.office.com/e/i1cx5L5cKN).
 We will also use this email address to grant you access to the datasets used for the Hackathon and to the Slack site.